Jonathan Rowe, MA (UEA), Head of Sixth Form

 Jonathan read History at Reading University before completing a Master’s degree in History at the University of East Anglia.
 He began his teaching career in 2004 as a History Teacher at Plume School in Essex, before moving to Farlingaye High School in Suffolk.
 From here Jonathan moved to Colchester Sixth Form College where he led the Ancient History Department and taught Modern History and Classical Civilisation.
 He then moved to Battle Abbey School in East Sussex, undertaking numerous roles, including Head of History, Head of Lower School, Deputy Head of Boarding and Head of Sixth Form.
 Jonathan has a strong interest in assessment.
 He is a Principal Examiner for A-Level History and a fellow member of the Chartered Institute of Educational Assessors.
 Jonathan joined John Lyon in 2018.
 He has overall responsibility for the day-to-day running of the Sixth Form.

-Philip Berry, BA (Bristol), Head of Spanish, Co-Curriculum Assistant, Head of Upper Sixth
+Philip Berry, BA (Bristol), Head of Spanish, Co-Curriculum Assistant, Head of Lower Sixth

 After graduating from the University of Bristol with a BA in Hispanic Studies, Philip worked in the advertising industry for five years before undertaking a PGCE at the Institute of Education.
 He has been a Head of Year across different year groups and enjoys the pastoral opportunities that this offers.
 Philip is also Head of Spanish with the responsibility for ensuring excellent academic results.
-As Head of Upper Sixth, he helps guide the boys in making sure their final year at John Lyon is a successful stepping stone towards their future studies and employment – a role he greatly enjoys.
+As Head of Lower Sixth, he helps guide boys in making the transition from GCSE to A Level study, setting them on the path to their future studies and employment – a role he greatly enjoys.

-Alex Ferguson, BA (Reading) (OL), Teacher of French and Spanish, Head of Butler House, Head of Lower Sixth
+Alex Ferguson, BA (Reading) (OL), Teacher of French and Spanish, Head of Butler House, Head of Upper Sixth

 Shira Patel, BA (Birmingham), Teacher of Religious Studies and Philosophy, Head of Careers